amrelshafei/goodlifefitnessautobooking/README.md

   "password": "abc123",
   "clubIds": [109, 276],
   "checkupInterval": 8,
+  "captchaRequired": true,
-  "captchaInterval": 8,
+  "captchaInterval": 8
 }
 ```

 ## **How to Auto-Book?**

- - Follow the installation guide up to `step 4` to set up the project.
+ - Follow the installation guide up to **step 4** to set up the project.
 Finish the remaining steps if you intend to run the *program* with an executable.
- - If you followed upto `step 4` then the *program*'s working directory is the one with **package.json** file and if you have an executable then the the *program*'s working directory is the director of the executable.
+ - If you followed upto **step 4** then the *program*'s working directory is the one with **package.json** file and if you have an executable then the the *program*'s working directory is the director of the executable.
  - In the working directory, create your **params.json** file with your password and atleast one club ID.
  - Run the program either with **npm start** or by running one of the executables for your machine.